jaclu/tmux-packet-loss/README.md

 table | Description
 -|-
-packet_loss | Contains the current loss statuses log_1_min | Keeps all samples from the last minute, in order to feed one minute averages to the statistics table statistics | This keeps one minute averages for the last @packet-loss_hist_avg_minutes minutes
+packet_loss | Contains the current loss statuses log_1_min   | Keeps all samples from the last minute, in order to feed one minute averages to the statistics table statistics  | Keeps one minute averages for the last @packet-loss_hist_avg_minutes minutes

 You can inspect the DB to get current losses by running: